flectra-hq/flectra/doc/webservices/iap.rst

     Transaction identifier, returned by the authorization process and consumed by either capturing or cancelling the transaction

-.. exception:: odoo.addons.iap.models.iap.InsufficientCreditError
+.. exception:: flectra.addons.iap.models.iap.InsufficientCreditError

     Raised during transaction authorization if the credits requested are not currently available on the account (either not enough credits or too many pending transactions/existing holds).

-.. exception:: odoo.exceptions.AccessError
+.. exception:: flectra.exceptions.AccessError

     Raised by:

     * any operation to which a service token is required, if the service token is invalid.
-    * any failure in an inter-server call. (typically, in :func:`~odoo.addons.iap.jsonrpc`)
+    * any failure in an inter-server call. (typically, in :func:`~flectra.addons.iap.jsonrpc`)

-.. exception:: odoo.exceptions.UserError
+.. exception:: flectra.exceptions.UserError

     Raised by any unexpeted behaviour at the discretion of the App developer (*you*).

-Odoo Helpers
+Flectra Helpers
 ============

-For convenience, if you are implementing your service using Odoo the ``iap`` module provides a few helpers to make IAP flow even simpler:
+For convenience, if you are implementing your service using Flectra the ``iap`` module provides a few helpers to make IAP flow even simpler:

 .. _iap-charging: